Multivariate Dynamic Mediation Analysis under a Reinforcement Learning Framework: Evaluation of Individual Mediation Effect

 \begin{assumption}[Structure learning consistency] The estimated DAG is a consistent estimator of the true underlying DAG; i.e., (i) for the finite-horizon setting, for $t=1,\dots,T$, $\Pbb(\widehat{\mathcal{G}}_t \neq \mathcal{G}_{t}) \to 0$ as $n \to \infty$, where $\mathcal{G}_{t}$ is the true DAG in stage $t$; (ii) for the infinite-horizon setting, $\Pbb(\widehat{\mathcal{G}} \neq \mathcal{G}) \to 0$ as $T \to \infty$, where $\mathcal{G}$ is the true time-invariant DAG. \end{assumption}

 \begin{assumption}[Stationarity] For the infinite-horizon setting, the process $\{A_t,\bM_t,R_t\}_{t\geq 1}$ is a strictly stationary $\beta$-mixing process. \end{assumption}

-We give some remarks about these conditions.
-Assumption \ref{asp:finite_fourth_m} requires the fourth moments of the error terms to be finite.
-Meanwhile, they do \emph{not} have to follow Gaussian distributions.
+We give some remarks about these conditions. {Assumption \ref{asp:invertibility} guarantees the identifiability of model parameters in~\eqref{eq:model_setup}.} {Assumption \ref{asp:finite_fourth_m}(i) is commonly imposed for identifying DAG structures; see, e.g., \citet{peters2014identifiability,nandy2017joint,yuan2019constrained,shi2022testing}.} Assumption \ref{asp:finite_fourth_m}(ii) requires the fourth moments of the errors to be finite, which is mild.
 Assumption \ref{asp:DAG_consistency} holds for numerous DAG estimation algorithms, including the one by \cite{bello2022dagma} that we use in our implementation.
-Assumption~\ref{asp:stationary} is required for the infinite-horizon setting only, and the $\beta$-mixing condition is again commonly imposed \citep[e.g.,][]{Bradley2005}.
-Overall, these regularity conditions are relatively mild and reasonable.
+Assumption~\ref{asp:stationary} is required for the infinite-horizon setting only, and the $\beta$-mixing condition is again commonly imposed; see, e.g., \citet{Bradley2005}.
+Overall, these regularity conditions are reasonable.